ouya/docs/unity.md

     }
     void Search()
     {
-        OuyaUnityPlugin.getOuyaContentInstalled();
+        Plugin.getGameModManagerInstalled();
     }
 }
 ```

 ## `IContentPublishedSearchListener` ##

-Implement the `IContentPublishedSearchListener` interface to receive the callbacks from searching for published `OuyaMod` community content object.
+Implement the `IContentPublishedSearchListener` interface to receive the callbacks from searching for published `GameMod` community content object.
 Be sure to register/unregister the listener during the `Awake` and `OnDestroy` events.
-`ContentPublishedSearchOnResults` is invoked when the search for `OuyaMod` published content has finished.
+`ContentPublishedSearchOnResults` is invoked when the search for `GameMod` published content has finished.
-`ContentPublishedSearchOnError` is invoked when the `OuyaMod` search has failed.
+`ContentPublishedSearchOnError` is invoked when the `GameMod` search has failed.
-The listener callbacks occur after `OuyaUnityPlugin.getOuyaContentPublished` is invoked.
+The listener callbacks occur after `Plugin.getGameModManagerPublished` is invoked.

 C#
 ```
 public class MyScript : MonoBehaviour
 #if UNITY_ANDROID && !UNITY_EDITOR
     ,
-    OuyaSDK.IContentPublishedSearchListener
+    RazerSDK.IContentPublishedSearchListener
 {
     private void Awake()
     {
-        OuyaSDK.registerContentPublishedSearchListener(this);
+        RazerSDK.registerContentPublishedSearchListener(this);
     }
     private void OnDestroy()
     {
-        OuyaSDK.unregisterContentPublishedSearchListener(this);
+        RazerSDK.unregisterContentPublishedSearchListener(this);
     }
-    public void ContentPublishedSearchOnResults(List<OuyaMod> ouyaMods, int count)
+    public void ContentPublishedSearchOnResults(List<GameMod> gameMods, int count)
     {
     }
     public void ContentPublishedSearchOnError(int code, string reason)
     {
     }
-    void Search(OuyaContent.SortMethod sortMethod)
+    void Search(GameModManager.SortMethod sortMethod)
     {
-        OuyaUnityPlugin.getOuyaContentPublished(sortMethod);
+        Plugin.getGameModManagerPublished(sortMethod);
     }
 }
 ```

 ## `IContentPublishListener` ##

-Implement the `IContentPublishListener` interface to receive the callbacks from publishing an `OuyaMod` community content object.
+Implement the `IContentPublishListener` interface to receive the callbacks from publishing an `GameMod` community content object.
 Be sure to register/unregister the listener during the `Awake` and `OnDestroy` events.
-`ContentPublishOnSuccess` is invoked when the `OuyaMod` has published successfully.
+`ContentPublishOnSuccess` is invoked when the `GameMod` has published successfully.
-`ContentPublishOnError` is invoked when the `OuyaMod` publish has failed.
+`ContentPublishOnError` is invoked when the `GameMod` publish has failed.
-The listener callbacks occur after `OuyaUnityPlugin.contentPublish` is invoked.
+The listener callbacks occur after `Plugin.contentPublish` is invoked.

 C#
 ```
 public class MyScript : MonoBehaviour
 #if UNITY_ANDROID && !UNITY_EDITOR
     ,
-    OuyaSDK.IContentPublishListener
+    RazerSDK.IContentPublishListener
 {
     private void Awake()
     {
-        OuyaSDK.registerContentPublishListener(this);
+        RazerSDK.registerContentPublishListener(this);
     }
     private void OnDestroy()
     {
-        OuyaSDK.unregisterContentPublishListener(this);
+        RazerSDK.unregisterContentPublishListener(this);
     }
-    public void ContentPublishOnSuccess(OuyaMod ouyaMod)
+    public void ContentPublishOnSuccess(GameMod gameMod)
     {
     }
-    public void ContentPublishOnError(OuyaMod ouyaMod, int code, string reason) {
+    public void ContentPublishOnError(GameMod gameMod, int code, string reason) {
     }
-    void Publish(OuyaMod ouyaMod)
+    void Publish(GameMod gameMod)
     {
-        OuyaUnityPlugin.contentPublish(ouyaMod);
+        Plugin.contentPublish(gameMod);
     }
 }
 ```

 ## `IContentSaveListener` ##

-Implement the `IContentSaveListener` interface to receive the callbacks from saving an `OuyaMod` community content object.
+Implement the `IContentSaveListener` interface to receive the callbacks from saving an `GameMod` community content object.
 Be sure to register/unregister the listener during the `Awake` and `OnDestroy` events.
-`ContentSaveOnSuccess` is invoked when the `OuyaMod` has saved successfully.
+`ContentSaveOnSuccess` is invoked when the `GameMod` has saved successfully.
-`ContentSaveOnError` is invoked when the `OuyaMod` save has failed.
+`ContentSaveOnError` is invoked when the `GameMod` save has failed.
-The listener callbacks occur after `OuyaUnityPlugin.saveOuyaMod` is invoked.
+The listener callbacks occur after `Plugin.saveGameMod` is invoked.
-Saved OuyaMod content will return in the installed Community Content searches.
+Saved GameMod content will return in the installed Community Content searches.
-The saved OuyaMod content needs to be published to show in the published search results.
+The saved GameMod content needs to be published to show in the published search results.

 C#
 ```
 public class MyScript : MonoBehaviour
 #if UNITY_ANDROID && !UNITY_EDITOR
     ,
-    OuyaSDK.IContentSaveListener
+    RazerSDK.IContentSaveListener
 {
     private void Awake()
     {
-        OuyaSDK.unregisterContentSaveListener(this);
+        RazerSDK.unregisterContentSaveListener(this);
     }
     private void OnDestroy()
     {
-        OuyaSDK.unregisterContentSaveListener(this);
+        RazerSDK.unregisterContentSaveListener(this);
     }
-    public void ContentSaveOnSuccess(OuyaMod ouyaMod)
+    public void ContentSaveOnSuccess(GameMod gameMod)
     {
     }
-    public void ContentSaveOnError(OuyaMod ouyaMod, int code, string reason) {
+    public void ContentSaveOnError(GameMod gameMod, int code, string reason) {
     }
-    void Save(OuyaMod ouyaMod, OuyaMod.Editor editor)
+    void Save(GameMod gameMod, GameMod.Editor editor)
     {
-        OuyaUnityPlugin.saveOuyaMod(ouyaMod, editor);
+        Plugin.saveGameMod(gameMod, editor);
     }
 }
 ```

 ## `IContentUnpublishListener` ##

-Implement the `IContentUnpublishListener` interface to receive the callbacks from unpublishing an `OuyaMod` community content object.
+Implement the `IContentUnpublishListener` interface to receive the callbacks from unpublishing an `GameMod` community content object.
 Be sure to register/unregister the listener during the `Awake` and `OnDestroy` events.
-`ContentUnpublishOnSuccess` is invoked when the `OuyaMod` has unpublished successfully.
+`ContentUnpublishOnSuccess` is invoked when the `GameMod` has unpublished successfully.
-`ContentUnpublishOnError` is invoked when the `OuyaMod` unpublish has failed.
+`ContentUnpublishOnError` is invoked when the `GameMod` unpublish has failed.
-The listener callbacks occur after `OuyaUnityPlugin.contentUnpublish` is invoked.
+The listener callbacks occur after `Plugin.contentUnpublish` is invoked.

 C#
 ```
 public class MyScript : MonoBehaviour
 #if UNITY_ANDROID && !UNITY_EDITOR
     ,
-    OuyaSDK.IContentUnpublishListener
+    RazerSDK.IContentUnpublishListener
 {
     private void Awake()
     {
-        OuyaSDK.registerContentUnpublishListener(this);
+        RazerSDK.registerContentUnpublishListener(this);
     }
     private void OnDestroy()
     {
-        OuyaSDK.unregisterContentUnpublishListener(this);
+        RazerSDK.unregisterContentUnpublishListener(this);
     }
-    public void ContentUnpublishOnSuccess(OuyaMod ouyaMod)
+    public void ContentUnpublishOnSuccess(GameMod gameMod)
     {
     }
-    public void ContentUnpublishOnError(OuyaMod ouyaMod, int code, string reason) {
+    public void ContentUnpublishOnError(GameMod gameMod, int code, string reason) {
     }
-    void Unpublish(OuyaMod ouyaMod)
+    void Unpublish(GameMod gameMod)
     {
-        OuyaUnityPlugin.contentUnpublish(ouyaMod);
+        Plugin.contentUnpublish(gameMod);
     }
 }
 ```